jedlinks/Learn-shell/README.md

 # Learn-shell

-we are learing the basics of bash shell scripting today!
+we are learning the basics of bash shell scripting today!

 All necessary steps to be taken include: